Skip to main content

 Fees and repayment

-• fee: the total fee for the advance.
-Omitted until the advance is fully repaid.
+• total: the final fee charged for the advance.
+Omitted until the advance is fully repaid

-The fundedAt and dueDate fields are also omitted until the advance is funded.
-Once funding completes, dueDate records the repayment due date.
-Repayments apply on a first-in-first-out (FIFO) basis across the maker’s outstanding transfers in the same currency: the oldest outstanding transfer is repaid first.
-If a repayment exceeds the outstanding balance, the excess is recorded as a credit over-repayment.
-The detail resource lists repayments in repayments, and records feeCollectedAt once the fee is collected, which happens after the advance is fully repaid.
+The paidDate and dueDate fields are omitted until the advance is paid.
+The detail resource also records an updateDate.
+Repayments are recorded against the credit line backing the advance.
+Any excess beyond the outstanding balance is credited to the Circle Mint account balance.
+For USDC and EURC repayments, round the amount up to two decimal places; other stablecoins, such as MXNB, QCAD, AUDF, and ZARU, aren’t subject to rounding.
+The detail resource lists repayments in repayments.
+To retrieve a single repayment, use Get a settlement advance repayment.
 To request, fund, and repay an advance step by step, see Fund a trade with Settlement Advance.
 Settlement Advance applies only to per-trade instant settlement and to pairs where the maker holds an active credit line.
 For the currencies and pairs StableFX supports, see StableFX supported currencies.